zerothi/sisl/docs/scripts/stoolbox.rst

    stoolbox --help

-For available toolboxes, please see :ref:`toc-toolbox`.
+For available toolboxes, please see :ref:`Toolboxes <toc-toolbox>`.

 Have an idea?